b1zzu/guides-test-cases/tests/s03-using-kafkacat-with-kafka-sandbox-quickstart.md

 Test the **Using Kafkacat with Kafka instances in Red Hat OpenShift Streams for Apache Kafka** on OpenShift Sandbox

+## Prerequisites

+Follow the **Getting Started with Red Hat OpenShift Streams for Apache Kafka** to create the Kafka Instance, Service Account and Topic name (There is a test specific for the Getting Started, so you can go throgh this step as faster as you want)

 ## Steps

 1. Go to https://developers.redhat.com/developer-sandbox